 - Promote a love of reading!
 Be positive about reading.
 Celebrate when your child finishes a book!
 Talk about the books your child is reading in school!
 Having a positive attitude towards reading can make all the difference to engagement.

 - Listen to your child read every day for 20 minutes.
 All children in our college are asked to carry a reading book with them.
-We read weekly in P&A time and Year 7-9 students have 1 lesson a week dedicated to Accelerated Reader (see attachments to help explain our AR programme).
+All year groups read weekly in P&A time and Year 7-8 students have 1 lesson a week dedicated to Accelerated Reader (see attachments to help explain our AR programme).
 This means your child will have a reading book that you can read together!
 Don’t be afraid to read to your child as well, no matter how old you are everyone loves a good story!

 - Spellings, vocabulary and quotation tests.
 Students in KS3 will have spelling tests in their English lessons weekly.
 We still need your support to ensure that students are learning and memorising their spellings.
 Additionally, at KS4 we need students to be able to memorise and explain quotations for all their GCSE English Literature texts!
 You can help test your child and ask them to explain what the quotations mean.